pororoarx/Decryption/README.md

 - Conclusion

 This program executes a simple implementation of a substitution cipher using Python.
-The REAME.md file provides clear instructions for installing and running the program, as well as contributing to its development.
+This REAME.md file provides clear instructions for installing and running the program, so feel free to contribute to its development.

 ======================================================================================================================================================================